Ouranosinc/scen_workflow_afr/README.md

 - adding function 'file_utils.clean_NetCDF' to discard potentially incomplete NetCDF files from the current exec directory (issue #9);
 - adjusting file separator automatically according to d_exec parameter to ensure compatibility with Windows (issue #5);
-- created a unit testing module that can be enabled using 'opt_unit_tests';
+- created a unit testing module that can be enabled using 'opt_test';
 - increased the performance of 'rain_season*' and 'dry_spell_total_length' indices.

 ### v1.3.6 (under development)